CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

 The CheckV statistics will be incorporated in the final virus contig tables.

 #### `checkv_env`
-  * the path toward the conda environment where CheckV is installed
+  * the name of the conda environment where CheckV is installed
   * mandatory parameter, no default is given
 #### `checkvDB_p`
   * the path toward the folder with the CheckV database